 Telephone:020 7815 5723

-Martha is a qualified teacher and, prior to her research career, headed a sociology department in a London secondary school.
+Martha is a qualified teacher and prior to her academic career, headed a sociology department in a London secondary school.
 She leads the Education for Social Justice research group.

 Martha continues to work in partnership with the Faiths and Civil Society Unit, Goldsmiths, University of London and has a number national and international active research partnerships.
 These include:

 - Co-I on a Culham St Gabriel funded project: Innovative Religion & Worldviews.
 In partnership with the Faiths & Civil Society Unit, Goldsmiths, University of London.

 - Co-I on a Canadian Research Council (SSHRC) funded project: Approaches to Religious Education in the Public School System and Their Impact on Student Conceptions of Citizenship.
 In partnership with Dalhousie University, Canada and University of Manchester.